 Technical Support & Account Management

 The next advantage is also about predictability, but specifically the predictability of support.
-With Shopify Plus (and other big SaaS eCommerce platforms like BigCommerce), you get a dedicated account manager.
+With Shopify Plus, you get a dedicated account manager.

 It’s a similar role to a project manager that you’d get at many web development firms except that they manage your full account – from development to features to technology to bug fixes and billing, not just coordinating developers.